 Merry Christmas to you all!
 Thanks for all your amazing support folks.
 Have a brilliant, peaceful hols & see you in the New Year!
 Big love Gx

-― hefty organ euston caucus gash coombes squall who've inferiority (sarahell), Tuesday, 22 December 2015 21:14 (four years ago) link
+― hefty organ euston caucus gash coombes squall who've inferiority (sarahell), Tuesday, 22 December 2015 21:14 (five years ago) link

 gaz coombes totally the kind of guy to call xmas "hols"